 You can easily arrange transport from your current location in Indonesia.
 However, we recommend booking your flights in advance.

 Contact our friend Yande below if you are looking for car transport and make sure to tell him you found him through our Salt in our Hair.

 When to visit Indonesia

 May until October are the best months to visit Indonesia.
-There is a year-round temperature of 28°C although in the wet season is between October & April it can feel a lot warmer.
-The wet season is not a bad as it sounds.
+There is a year-round temperature of 28°C, and although the wet season is between October & April, it can feel a lot warmer.
+The wet season is not as bad as it sounds.
 It is a daily heavy and short rainfall, some days cloudy but some days beautiful weather.

 How much does Indonesia cost?

 Your budget for a 3-week Indonesia route depends on where you stay and eat.
 A stay at a guesthouse ranges from 6 – 35 USD a night, depending on the popularity of your location.
 This is similar for eating; Indonesian food ranges from 1 – 3 USD per meal, whereas Western food can go anywhere from 3 – 15 USD per meal.